jelhub/scimgateway/README.md

 }
 ```

-> The `issuer`, `subject`, and `name` must match the Federated Credentials configured in Entra ID (scenario: "Other issuer").
+> The `issuer`, `subject` (Entra issuer-value), and `name` must match the Federated Credentials configured in Entra ID (scenario: "Other issuer").
 The gateway must be reachable from the internet at the `issuer` URL, or use Azure Relay for outbound-only communication.

 #### General OAuth (Client Credentials)